opensourcewebsite-org/opensourcewebsite-org/CONTRIBUTING.md

 ## Contribute to the core code or fix bugs

+#### Getting Started

 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the core team before making a change.

+- Make sure you have a [GitLab account](https://gitlab.com/users/sign_in).
+- Submit a GitLab issue for your issue if one does not already exist.
+  - A issue is not necessary for trivial changes.
+- Create a new branch (preferred) or fork the repository on GitLab.
+- Make your change.
+Add tests for your change.
+Make the tests pass.

 #### Your First Code Contribution